JetBrains/teamcity-documentation/topics/upgrade-notes.md

 * If your TeamCity username includes encoded special symbols (for example, emoji), you may be unable to log in to TeamCity via the [](intellij-platform-plugin.md).
 See the following ticket for more information: [TW-85284](https://youtrack.jetbrains.com/issue/TW-85284/Unable-to-log-in-from-the-IntelliJ-IDEA-TeamCity-plugin).

-* TeamCity may be unable to run new builds for Subversion repositories accessed over the secure SSH protocol (SVN+SSH).
+* *(fixed in the 2023.11.1 bugfix update)* TeamCity may be unable to run new builds for Subversion repositories accessed over the secure SSH protocol (SVN+SSH).
 See this issue for more information: [TW-85310](https://youtrack.jetbrains.com/issue/TW-85310).

-* LDAP synchronization currently fetches first 1000 users.
+* *(fixed in the 2023.11.1 bugfix update)* LDAP synchronization currently fetches first 1000 users.
 As a workaround, set the `teamcity.ldap.search.pageSize` [internal property](server-startup-properties.md#TeamCity+Internal+Properties) to a larger value.
 See this YouTrack ticket for the resolution progress: [TW-85444](https://youtrack.jetbrains.com/issue/TW-85444/LDAP-sync-retrieves-only-1000-users).

+* *(fixed in the 2023.11.1 bugfix update)* [](commit-status-publisher.md) cannot publish build statuses to Bitbucket Cloud if the parent TeamCity build configuration has an ID longer than 40 characters.
+See this issue for more information: [TW-85393](https://youtrack.jetbrains.com/issue/TW-85393).